 Upperclassmen are less involved in Student Council

-This is our fourth installment to our featured stories about student participation in schools.
+This is our fourth installment to our featured stories about student participation in schools from Spring 2023.

 Student Council has also been impacted by the lack of participation in extracurriculars.
 While there is high involvement by underclassmen, Juniors and Seniors have less representation.
 In contrast to last year’s Seniors who had high executive and general council participation, the upperclassmen this year have less members in student council.